Power identities for L\'evy risk models under taxation and capital injections: Power identities under a relaxed ruin concept

 It turns out that power relations similar to \eqref{eq:main} hold in quite wide generality.
 Essentially, it is only required that killing and modification (such as reflection) of excursions of the (non-taxed) process is done in a memoryless way (in other words, what happens after the first passage time $T^0_y$ is independent from the past and has the same law as the original process started in $y$).
 Of course, one still has to handle model-specific technical details similar to those contained in Lemma~\ref{lem:main}.

-For illustration, let us consider an example from~\cite{AGS,volkmar}, where bankruptcy is declared at some rate $\theta$ when the risk process is below zero (there is no reflection from below).
+For illustration, let us consider an example from~\cite{AGS} and~\cite {volkmar}, where bankruptcy is declared at some rate $\theta>0$ when the risk process is below zero (there is no reflection from below).
 In other words, the killing occurs when the cumulative time $X_t$ spent below zero surpasses an independent exponential random variable $e_\theta$ (one can also introduce dependence of $\theta$ on the level, but for clarity we refrain from doing so, and only note that generalizations of power identities to arbitrary measurable, locally bounded functions $\theta(x)$ do not cause additional problems).
-As before we assume that $X_t$ is a spectrally-negative \levy process (no reflection from below).
+As before we assume that $X_t$ is a spectrally negative L\'{e}vy process (no reflection from below).
 The concept of occupation times plays an important role in this setting.
+Let

-Let be the time $X$ spends in a Borel set $A$ up to time $t$. \begin{theorem} Let $\nu_\theta$ be the time of bankruptcy: Then for all $\gamma<1$ and $q\geq 0$ it holds that
+be the time $X$ spends in a Borel set $A$ up to time $t$. \begin{theorem} Consider the model~\eqref{eq:model} without reflection from below ($a=-\infty, b=x\geq0$), and let $\nu _\theta$ be the time of bankruptcy: